 9. Monocacy National Battlefield

-At #9 on our list of Best Historic Sites In Maryland is the Monocacy National Battlefield.
+We move from a site which celebrates a Revolutionary War alliance to one which honors a Civil War battle.
+At #9 on our list of the Best Historic Sites In Maryland is the Monocacy National Battlefield.

 RELATED: 10 BEST Civil War Sites In America